Photo Credit: National Park Service

-OTHER NAMES: Brown rat, Norwegian rat, Hanover rat, and wharf rat.
+OTHER NAMES: Norway rat, Norwegian rat, Hanover rat, sewer rat, and wharf rat.

-DISTRIBUTION: Norway rats were originally found only in China, Asia, and Mongolia, but now have become one of the most common rats on all continents except Antarctica.
+DISTRIBUTION: Brown rats were originally found only in China, Asia, and Mongolia, but now have become one of the most common rats on all continents except Antarctica.
 They are not found in the Artic region.
-It is believed the spread of the Norway rat occurred during the Middle Ages.
+It is believed the spread of the brown rat occurred during the Middle Ages.
 They followed the expansion of human populations and trade routes to new areas and now live almost everywhere humans do; particularly urban/man-made environments.
-Although untrue, it was believed that the Norway rat migrated to Europe on Norwegian ships, thus receiving its name the Norway rat.
+Although untrue, it was believed that the Norway rat migrated to Europe on Norwegian ships, thus receiving its name the brown rat.